top of page

 Individual or group-based OT sessions can also be conducted directly in your child’s learning environment.

-These sessions can be to provide additional 1:1 support in the classroom to help target learning needs; provide the additional sensory input your child needs to be able to engage, learn and focus; learn how to safely navigate the playground and their physical environment; provide classroom-based strategies to optimise learning, or help your child to engage with their peers in a meaningful and “expected” way.
+These sessions can be for many reasons, some examples include to provide additional 1:1 support in the classroom to help target learning needs; provide the additional sensory input your child needs to be able to engage, learn and focus; learn how to safely navigate the playground and their physical environment; provide classroom based strategies to optimise learning; or help your child to engage with their peers in a meaningful and “expected” way.

 Rugby